-PM mourns demise of former Uttarakhand Assembly speaker Harbans Kapoor
+PM Mourns Demise Of Former Uttarakhand Assembly Speaker Harbans Kapoor

-New Delhi, Dec 13 (IANS) Prime Minister Narendra Modi on Monday expressed grief over the passing away of former Uttarakhand Assembly Speaker and BJP leader Harbans Kapoor.
+New Delhi: Prime Minister Narendra Modi on Monday expressed grief over the passing away of former Uttarakhand Assembly Speaker and BJP leader Harbans Kapoor.

 In a tweet, Prime Minister Modi said: “Saddened by the passing away of our senior Party colleague from Uttarakhand Harbans Kapoor Ji.
 A veteran legislator and administrator, he will be remembered for his contributions to public service and social welfare.
 Condolences to his family and supporters.
 Om Shanti.”